 Aspercreme Heat Pain Relieving

-Brand name: ActivICE, Aspercreme Heat Pain Relieving, BENGAY Pain Relieving, Biofreeze, Blue Gel, Flexall, Gold Bond Medicated Maximum Strength Foot, Icy Hot Extra Strength, Max-Freeze, Mineral Ice, Stopain
+Brand names: ActivICE, Aspercreme Heat Pain Relieving, BENGAY Pain Relieving, Biofreeze, Blue Gel, ... show all 11 brands Flexall, Gold Bond Medicated Maximum Strength Foot, Icy Hot Extra Strength, Max-Freeze, Mineral Ice, Stopain

 Drug class: Topical rubefacient